Mathiofficial/Exp-02-Implementation-of-Half-Adder-and-Full-Adder-circuit/README.md

 ### TRUTH TABLE

 ### Result:
-THUS,THE Half adder and Full adder are verified.
+Thus,The Half adder and Full adder are verified.